Clemson University Logo

 Clemson University Logo Seal

 The President’s Office must approve the use of the seal.
 It is placed on official certificates and must be supplemented with the registered trademark mark ®.
 This identity element is traditionally round.
-It contains a three-tiered pedestal and a column with palm leaves at the top.
+It features a three-tiered pedestal and a column topped with palm leaves.
 The undulating white stripe resembles the mountains that are visible on the horizon.
 It contrasts with a purple-orange gradient against a stylized palm tree background.

 The name of the American state where the educational institution is located is written directly under the pedestal: “SOUTH CAROLINA.”
 The designers split it into two centered lines and used a sans-serif font.